OpenVisualCloud/CDN-Ansible/README.md

      $ printf "proxy_env\n http_proxy=\"$http_proxy\"\n https_proxy=\"$https_proxy\"\n\nhostname=\"$hostname\"\n" | sudo tee $CDN_PATH/group_vars/all
   ```
+  You can also use `lookup` plugins like `lookup('env', 'http_proxy')` for more detail please checkout Ansible document.

  3. Also edit the `inventory` file that contains the hostnames/IPs and login credential of
     the machines on which you want these components to install.